 Intervention Team.
 This is a team of firefighters whose sole

 specialty is to enter a structure and rescue any firefighters who

 become injured or trapped and have called for assistance.

-Hazmat A Hazmat unit is specially trained to
+Hazmat unit is specially trained to handle hazardous materials.

 Cutting and spreading tools that are powered by high pressure

 firefighter becomes trapped, injured, or in need of assistance at a

 fire is very physically demanding work so to make sure firefighters